collinalexbell/HackMatrix/game-design.md

 - Maybe other cities
 - Making this an MMO makes me think I'm in WAY over my head
 - Part of me only wants to do a Hogwarts like Castle
+- What if I replaced Reed with a Hogwarts like Castle
 ### Pitch
 - HackMatrix engine
 - UrbaNetica replica of Portland